MikulasZelinka/book-for-ukraine/README.md

 ### Tech debt

-- [ ] Proper typescriptification, including introducing types for the data structures loaded from jsons
+- [x] Proper typescriptification, including introducing types for the data structures loaded from jsons
   - This would be very helpful for development as it would give us type hints among many other things
+  - Done at least partially for our custom types

+### Loading times

+- [ ] Optimise sizes of:
+  - [ ] Images
+  - [ ] Audio
+  - [ ] Other resources (JSON files, ...)

+### SEO optimalisation

+- [ ] TODO

 ## Webdevlog

+### 2022-05-12

+For the past couple of days, it was just refactoring and then refactoring the refactoring (and then some more).

+The result is now the website looks identical, but we automatically parse all input assets (including typeset texts, audio and images) to produce the final working website (see [scripts](./scripts)).

+Also I've finally introduced at least [some types](./scr/types) and changed the object hierarchy of the main `pages.json` to make it easier to work with in Svelte (basically, each collection is now an array, rather than a dictionary).

 ### 2022-05-08